Microstate (statistical mechanics)

-In statistical mechanics, a microstate is a specific microscopic configuration of a thermodynamic system that the system may occupy with a certain probability in the course of its thermal fluctuations.
+In statistical mechanics, a microstate is a specific configuration of a system that describes the precise positions and momenta of all the individual particles or components that make up the system.
+Each microstate has a certain probability of occurring during the course of the system's thermal fluctuations.

 In contrast, the macrostate of a system refers to its macroscopic properties, such as its temperature, pressure, volume and density.
 Treatments on statistical mechanics define a macrostate as follows: a particular set of values of energy, the number of particles, and the volume of an isolated thermodynamic system is said to specify a particular macrostate of it.
 In this description, microstates appear as different possible ways the system can achieve a particular macrostate.

 A macrostate is characterized by a probability distribution of possible states across a certain statistical ensemble of all microstates.
 This distribution describes the probability of finding the system in a certain microstate.
 In the thermodynamic limit, the microstates visited by a macroscopic system during its fluctuations all have the same macroscopic properties.

+In a quantum system, the microstate is simply the value of the wave function.